There had been a massive set of bookcases in her grandparents’ home for as long as she could remember.

 It was a while before she went back in.

 She fixed tea with shaking hands, wondering if she had imagined the writing with her name.
-Maybe there was mold or some other noxious substance that made her see things.
+Surely there was mold or some other noxious substance in the crawlspace that made her see things.

 When she finished the tea, she started collecting items, as if getting ready for an expedition.